Top virologist Ciesek is more than clear

-Apparently there are more and more people who voluntarily get infected with Corona in order to build up immunity.
+Apparently there are more and more people who voluntarily contract Corona to build up immunity.
 Virologist Sandra Ciesek urgently warns against this.

 Virologist Ciesek warns against voluntary infection with Corona: “It’s absurd for me”

-“For me it is absurd that you think about getting infected.
+“For me it’s absurd that you think twice about getting infected.
 I don’t intentionally get infected with the hepatitis C virus just because it can be treated well.
 As a doctor, I can’t understand that, just because I don’t want to burden the healthcare system any further.
 I would definitely advise against that.”

 She also confirmed that there is evidence worldwide that the course of infections in the omicron variant is milder, but there are still many uncertainties.
 Ciesek warned that nobody could know how the disease progressed with him.
 Another reason that speaks against it: data from South Africa show that unvaccinated people who become infected with omicron do develop immunity to the variant.
 However, they would hardly have any antibodies against Delta.
 She suspects that those who have recovered could become infected with new variants.